-Follow our step-by-step guide to applying and you're on your way to becoming a graduate student.
-If you are interested in a research program, you are strongly encouraged to contact potential supervisors in your area of interest.
-You will find the research interests and contact information of faculty supervisors on the departmental webpages.
+Please carefully review and follow the application instructions below and you are on your way to becoming a graduate student.
+Need help?
+Contact us at any time.
+If you are interested in a research program, we would encourage you to contact potential supervisors in your area of interest after you apply.

 Choose your semester and check the deadlines

-- Some academic units only admit students for the Fall semester and do not assess applications after a set deadline, while others offer admission for multiple semesters without deadlines.
+- Some academic units only admit students for the Fall semester and do not review applications until after the application deadline, while others offer admission for multiple semesters on a rolling basis.

-- Deadlines and entry semesters are listed in the program section of our website.
+- Deadlines and entry semesters are also listed on the relevant page of the Graduate Programs section of our website.

 Identify and collect all required application materials